 1. Classic Gazpacho: Southern Spain-Style Gazpacho

-In this traditional preparation, vine-ripened tomatoes, peppers, and cucumbers are blended with heady garlic and rich olive oil.
+In this traditional gazpacho recipe, vine-ripened tomatoes, peppers, and cucumbers are blended with heady garlic and rich olive oil.
 Crusty bread sneaks in there as well to add body and texture to the mix.
-The prep takes only 20 minutes, but you’ll let the soup rest in the fridge for at least an hour as the flavors meld into summer’s best soup.
+The prep takes only 20 minutes, but you'll let the soup rest in the fridge for at least an hour as the flavors meld into summer's best soup.
 Drizzle with balsamic vinegar and more olive oil before serving.

-There’s no bread in this version, and the soup goes straight from the blender to the bowl without taking a rest in the fridge.
+There's no bread in this version, and the soup goes straight from blender to bowl without taking a rest in the fridge.
 Some reviewers blended only half the ingredients to give the gazpacho a chunkier texture, and some used lemon juice in the mix instead of vinegar.
-It’s all good.
+It's all good.